The OpenEyes Filmfest is an international open-air film festival in Marburg an der Lahn.

 The OpenEyes Film Festival is relocating to the old gasworks site of the g-Werks in Marburg.

-The ‘Film cabinet’, as an additional format to the main program, is established as a ‘Garage Cinema’ (‘Garagenkino’) and has since primarily focused on amateur short films.
+The ‘Film Cabinet’ is established as an additional format to the main program under the name ‘Garage Cinema’ (‘Garagenkino’) and has since been dedicated primarily to amateur short films.

-For the first time, the OpenEyes Film Festival is offering a project seminar for students of the B.A.
+The OpenEyes Filmfest offers a project seminar for students of the B.A.
 Media Studies and B.A.
-Art, Music, and Media at Philipps-University Marburg.
-This seminar focuses on the planning, financing, organization, and execution of a film festival, which has been offered every year since.
+Art, Music and Media: Organization and Communication at the Philipps University of Marburg for the first time, which deals with the planning, financing, organization and implementation of a film festival that has been offered every year since then.

 2011

-The categories of the Audience Awards, ‘University Film’ and ‘Non-University Film,’ are being changed; from now on, the audience will evaluate the short films in the categories of ‘Fiction,’ ‘Documentary,’ ‘Animation,’ and ‘Experimental Film/Music Video.’
+The categories of the audience awards ‘University Film’ and ‘Non-University Film’ will be changed, from now on the audience will judge the short films in the categories ‘Feature Film’, ‘Documentary Film’, ‘Animated Film’ and ‘Experimental Film/Music Video’.

 2011-2019

-The film festival presents monthly, under the title “OpenEyes Filmfest – The Series,” moderated short film compilations from its own archive, focusing on thematic, technical, or aesthetic aspects.
+Under the title ‘OpenEyes Filmfest – The Series’, the film festival shows monthly, moderated short film compilations from its own archive on thematic, technical or aesthetic focal points

 2020